 Yes, AirPods are the best in the earbuds industry, but can they last a whole day long on a single charge?
 Do they support quick charging?
 Many questions line up as soon as you decide to buy one.
-With a view of getting each of the queries answered, we are here with a detailed overview of the Apple AirPods and the AirPods Pro battery and charging.
+With a view to getting each of the queries answered, we are here with a detailed overview of the Apple AirPods and the AirPods Pro battery and charging.

-How the AirPods Actually Gets Charged?
+How do the AirPods Actually Get Charged?

 Before moving ahead to charge up your AirPods, it is essential for you to keep in mind that, unlike other devices, the individual AirPods are not plugged into the charger directly.
 Instead, they come with a carrying-cum-charging case with acts as a bridge.

 The AirPods case comes with a built-in battery that is capable of charging the earbuds multiple times over.
 These cases store the power for providing battery to the AirPods, so in simple words, it is the case that gets charged and further acts as a power bank for the earbuds.